GlobalWebIndex/challenge-elm/README.md

 ## Goal

 The goal is to test your ability to come up with a solution for a real world problem which will be part of your day to day responsibility.
-Obviously the first thing what we will look at is a degree to what your implementation satisfy original requirements.
+Obviously the first thing what we will look at is a degree to what your implementation satisfies original requirements.
 Also we want to see your ability to come up with a robust solution and will look on over all code quality.

 ## Contacts